benjamingr/peer5-docs/docs/guides/production-ready-hls-vod.md

 - Download latest version from [here](http://ffmpeg.zeranoe.com/builds/)
 - Unzip the archive to a folder
 - Open a command prompt in the unzipped folder
-- run `./ffmpeg` - you should see ffmpeg version and build information
+- Run `./ffmpeg` - you should see ffmpeg version and build information
 ### OS X
 - Install [homebrew](https://brew.sh/)
 - Run `brew install ffmpeg` (extra options can be seen by running `brew options ffmpeg`)
-- run `./ffmpeg` - you should see `ffmpeg` version and build information
+- Run `./ffmpeg` - you should see `ffmpeg` version and build information
 ### Ubuntu
     sudo add-apt-repository ppa:mc3man/trusty-media
     sudo apt-get update